Machine Robo Rescue: Transporters

-The last Transporter of the MRR it was composed of 3 units: the TMR-04MC1 Red Commander, TMR-04MC2 Blue Commander and TMR-04MC3 Yellow Commander.
+The last Transporter of the MRR and the only one equipped with sentient AI.
+It was composed of 3 units: the TMR-04MC1 Red Commander, TMR-04MC2 Blue Commander and TMR-04MC3 Yellow Commander.
 Each Designated Leader Robo goes inside each commander and all 3 commander combines into Machine Commander or Machine Commander Robo.
 Also, the unit has a special ability to combine with V-Stealth Robo to become Machine Commander Robo V. His special attacks are Zone Release and Mighty Flash as Machine Commander Robo and Sprinkler Shield and Dual Tornado in V mode.